luizrenault/a-29b-community/README.md

 - RT and SW time modes on UFCP Main format.
 - New UFCP textures.
 - UFCP and CMFD key bindings.
+- Engine will cut off randomly from 60 to 90kg of fuel.

 ### Changed
 - Brakes efficiency now working as it should, based on velocity and pedal position.